Skip to main content

 When should I see a podiatrist?

-If pain at the back of the heel is lasting more than two weeks, worsening with activity, or affecting walking, exercise, stairs, or footwear comfort, it is best to seek assessment early to prevent progression.
+If pain at the back of the heel lasts longer than two weeks, interferes with walking or activity, or continues to worsen, it is best to seek specialist assessment early to avoid the problem becoming more persistent.

 10,000+